Technology-Notes/kiemlicz-util-wiki/Package-management.md

 Remove cached packages:
 `aptitude clean`

+## Configuration
+APT configuration can be dumped with:
+`apt-config dump`

 ## Preferences
 Mechanism that determines which version of the package will be installed (consult: `man apt_preferences`).